SitecorePowerShell/Book/working_with_sitecore_items.md

 Monday, October 13, 2014 1:59:41 AM
 ```

 Great we've just changed it!
 Our property handlers take care of all the necessary usages of `.Editing.BeginEdit` and `.Editing.EndEdit`.

-It works for assigning content and media items.
-If your item has link fields in it, you can assign other items to them and not worry about the link format – we will do all the plumbing for you.
+This method can be applied for a variety of field types such as *GeneralLink* and *Image*.

 To provide an example – I’ve extended my home with additional fields as follows: